-- 66. Defendant's conduct was done with malice and reckless disregard for human life.
+65. Defendant's conduct was done with malice and reckless disregard for human life.
 Defendant knew the BPO Products degraded to benzene when exposed to heat under normal consumer use, handling, and storage conditions.
 Defendant further knew that benzene is a known human carcinogen that is not supposed to be in the BPO Products due to the grave risk of harm to consumers.
-Defendant disregarded this information and the known risks of benzene exposure and deliberately omitted benzene from the list of ingredients, the Products' labels, and its social media and websites where information about the Products can be found.
-Defendant consciously and deliberately crafted the BPO Products' marketing, labels, packaging, containers, and warnings intending to mislead consumers and lead them to believe the BPO Products were safe and carcinogen-free. - 67.
-Defendant marketed itself as an leading pharmaceutical retailer and merchandiser skilled in selling safe and reliable drug products while at the same time withholding material health and safety information Defendant knew was essential to informed consumer decision making.
-Defendant knew that, by its conduct, it was robbing Plaintiff, the Class, the Subclasses, and the public of their right to choose safe products. - 68.
-Defendant was on notice of benzene findings in its own and other consumer and drug products leading to widely publicized recalls.
-Defendant was on notice of the FDA's concerns of benzene contamination in drug and consumer products including its own products and received the FDA's 2022 directive to test Products for benzene contamination.
-Defendant disregarded these notices and continued to market and sell the BPO Products without testing them for benzene. - 69.
-Defendant knew its decisions and chosen course of conduct was risky and would cause consumers such as the Plaintiff, the Class, and Subclasses to be exposed to benzene.
+Defendant disregarded this information and the known risks of benzene exposure and deliberately omitted benzene from the list of ingredients, the BPO Products' labels, and their social media and websites where information about the BPO Products is found.
+Defendant consciously and deliberately crafted the BPO Products' marketing, labels, packaging, containers, and warnings intending to mislead Plaintiff, the Class, the Subclasses, and the public, and lead them to believe the BPO Products were safe and carcinogen-free.

+66. Defendant marketed themselves as expert drug formulators, researchers, and merchandisers skilled in developing safe and reliable products while withholding material health and safety information Defendant knew were essential to informed consumer decision making.
+Defendant knew that, by their conduct, they were robbing Plaintiff, the Class, the Subclasses, and the public of their right to choose safe products.

+67. Defendant was on notice of benzene findings in their own and other consumer and drug products leading to widely publicized recalls.
+Defendant was on notice of the FDA's concerns of benzene contamination in drug and consumer products and received the FDA's 2022 directive to test Products for benzene contamination.
+Defendant disregarded these notices and continued to market and sell the BPO Products without testing them for benzene.

+68. Defendant knew its decisions and chosen course of conduct was risky and would cause consumers to be exposed to benzene.
 Defendant's conduct was not by accident, but was deliberate, calculated, and informed.
 Defendant knew they could sell more BPO Products and earn more money by concealing material human health and safety information.
 Defendant further knew that testing the BPO Products for benzene would yield findings of benzene requiring recalls and/or a shutdown of production causing significant losses of income.
-Defendant's goals were met not only because of its false and deceptive advertising, labeling, and packaging, but through a comprehensive scheme of aggressive marketing and image branding leading consumers to believe they were acne treatment experts dedicated to drug research, development, and safety and using only the safest ingredients and formulations that would remain pure and stable until the designated end.
-Defendant's conduct and concealment of material health information was done to further its own monetary gain and with conscious disregard of the Plaintiff, the Class, and the public's right to choose safe products.
+Defendant's goals were met not only because of their false and deceptive advertising, labeling, and packaging, but through a comprehensive scheme of aggressive marketing and image branding leading consumers to believe they were acne treatment experts dedicated to drug research, development, and safety and using only the safest ingredients and formulations that would remain pure and stable until the designated end.
+Defendant's conduct and concealment of material health information was done to further their own monetary gain and with conscious disregard of the Plaintiff's, the Class, the Subclasses, and the public's right to choose safe products.
 Defendant's conduct was intentional, calculated, blatantly deceptive, unscrupulous, and offensive to consumer health and public policy.
-To redress the harm caused by Defendant's conduct, Plaintiff, on behalf of the Class, and the Subclasses seek punitive damages against the Defendant.
+To redress the harms caused by Defendant's conduct, Plaintiff, on behalf herself, the Class, and Subclasses, seek punitive damages against the Defendant.